RevenueHunt/docs/docs/reference/index.md

 ![plans & pricing page](/images/manual_plans_pricing.png)

-In the Plans & Pricing section you can find details of our pricing plans and upgrade or downgrade your account's plan.
+In the Plans & Pricing section, you can find details of our pricing plans and upgrade or downgrade your account's plan.

 [:fontawesome-solid-arrow-right: continue reading](plans-pricing.md)